Cherry blossoms at Descanso Gardens

 What is it?
 Super Nintendo World, Universal Studios Hollywood’s immersive Mario-themed land.

 Why go?
 The colorful, kinetic land lets you throw shells on an augmented reality-enhanced Mario Kart ride, punch ? and POW blocks for coins, and dine inside an adorable Toad-themed café (order the short rib, trust us).
-We’ve had a chance to visit a couple of times now, and it’s by far the most significant—and greatest—addition to the park since the still-pretty-magical Wizarding World of Harry Potter.
+We’ve had a chance to visit a few times now, and it’s by far the greatest addition to the park since the still-pretty-magical Wizarding World of Harry Potter—which, by the way, is currently celebrating “Butterbeer Season” through May 31.

 Don’t miss: Just outside the theme park gates, CityWalk now boasts L.A.’s first-ever Hello Kitty cafe, with treats that are almost too cute to eat.
-Tip: If you catch a movie at CityWalk during your visit, you’ll get a $30 cash rebate—which takes the sting off the $35-and-up parking price.
+Oh, and tip: If you catch a movie at CityWalk during your visit, you’ll get a $30 cash rebate—which takes the sting off the $35-and-up parking price.

 Advertising